PlanetHorizont/ben.hoskings.net/site/2012/07/04/ermahgerd-arel-merge.html.markdown

 Even better, when you merge an association, you merge the condition that defines it as well as the attached scopes.

-Given a `Figure` model that represents figures within our articles:
+Given a `Figure` model, to represent the figures within articles:

     class Figure < ActiveRecord::Base
       belongs_to :article
     end

-Suppose we want to retrieve all the figures associated with the drafts a given user is editing, for review.
-Our query starts on `Figure` because figures are what we want, drawing on the logic in `Article` and `Collaboration` scopes.
-No problem for `merge`.
+Suppose we want to retrieve all the figures associated with the drafts that a given user is editing.
+Our constraints: we have to start on on `Figure` because figures are what we want, and we want to pull in logic from `Article` and `Collaboration` scopes.

     class User < ActiveRecord::Base
       def draft_figures